SMAC-Group/course_intro_statistics/chapters/chapter1.md

 <choice id="chap1_theo1">
 <opt text="Every decision based on statistical methods is associated to a risk of taking the wrong decision." > Sad but true... 😟  </opt>
 <opt text="Decisions based on p-values are not necessarily correct."> Sad but true... 😟 </opt>
-<opt text="A scientific result based on a statistical analysis cannot be wrong." correct = "true"> This is indeed quite wrong! </opt>
+<opt text="A scientific result based on a statistical analysis cannot be wrong." correct = "true"> It can still go wrong! </opt>
 <opt text="It is only when the null hypothesis is rejected that we are sure that our decision is correct." correct = "true"> This is wrong as there are both type I and II errors.</opt>
-<opt text="When the null hypothesis is rejected, it is still that our conclusion is incorrect."> </opt>
+<opt text="When the null hypothesis is rejected, our conclusion can still be incorrect."> </opt>
-<opt text="A scientific result based on statistical analyses allows to further our understanding of the studied phenomenon without being able to guarantee that the conclusions are 100% correct."> </opt>
+<opt text="A scientific result based on statistical analyses allows to further our understanding on the studied phenomenon without being able to guarantee that the conclusions are 100% correct."> </opt>
 </choice>

-### 2) In hypothesis testing the type I error, corresponds to:
+### 2) In hypothesis testing, the type I error corresponds to:

 <choice id="chap1_theo2">
 <opt text="the probability of rejecting null hypothesis when null hypothesis is true."correct="true"> 👍